The Legal System of the Kingdom of Bahrain (Bahrain)

 - Public Health Law (1975) – on ensuring the protection of public health and safety.

-A comprehensive database for all Bahraini legislation and ministerial regulations, with the exception of a few, can be found in Arabic on the Legislation & Legal Opinion Commission’s website.
+A comprehensive database for all Bahraini legislation and ministerial regulations, except a few, can be found in Arabic on the Legislation & Legal Opinion Commission’s website.

 Legislation and government regulations in Bahrain are published in the Official Gazette.
 The Official Gazette is uploaded weekly in Arabic via the website of the Ministry of Information Affairs.

-Also, similar laws and regulations can be found on the websites of the various Ministries, each providing PDF links to the relevant laws and regulations pertaining to itself.
-The Ministries have English versions to their websites and, more often than not, provide English translations of laws and regulations.
-In Bahrain, English translations of laws are provided for practicality purposes.
+Also, similar laws and regulations can be found on the websites of the various Ministries, each providing PDF links to the relevant laws and regulations about it.
+The Ministries have English versions of their websites and, more often than not, provide English translations of laws and regulations.
+In Bahrain, English translations of laws are provided for practical purposes.
 However, it is crucial to note that should a discrepancy arise between the Arabic and English texts, the Arabic prevails.

 8. Sources